hyperledger-archives/indy-sdk/doc/getting-started/getting-started.md

 #### Claim Definition Setup
 Claim Definition is similar to keys that Issuer use for signing of Claims satisfied specific Claim Schema.

-Note: One Issuer DID can create just one Claim Definition for the specific Claim Schema, but different Issuer DIDs can create numerous Claim Definitions for the same Claim Schema.

 Note: It's not possible to update data in existing Claim Def.
 So, if a ClaimDef needs to be evolved (for example, a key needs to be rotated), then a new Claim Def needs to be created by a new Issuer DID.

 **Claim Definition** can be created and saved in the Ledger by any **Trust Anchor** by following the next steps: